-The BRWC/FOB as it is now, came into being through the merger of two pre-existing organizations: the Friends of the Blackstone and the Blackstone River Watershed Council.
+The history of BRWC/FOB began through the merger of two organizations: the Friends of the Blackstone and the Blackstone River Watershed Council.

 In 2006, the Blackstone River Watershed Council began to explore a merger between themselves and the Friends of the Blackstone.
-The merger was achieved later that same year.
+The merger took place later that same year.
 The organization’s name became the Blackstone River Watershed Council/Friends of the Blackstone (BRWC/FOB).

 As we continue to move forward…

-The BRWC/FOB has continued to remove tons of debris from the watershed.
+The BRWC/FOB continues to remove tons of debris from the river and watershed.
+(See pictures below of just a few items we have removed from a single location).
 To date, we have removed over 25,000 tires from critical areas of the watershed.
 The in-kind service dollars of volunteer hours are in the hundreds of thousands of dollars.

-Currently, one of our main goals is to educate the public about the aquatic life that the river supports.
-Starting with school programs like “Trout in the Classroom” where local students raise fish in school to be introduced into the river and our “River Rat Program” where students are taught hands-on about river ecology.
+One of our main goals is to educate the public about the aquatic life the river supports.
+For example, “Trout in the Classroom” offers students a chance to raise fish in school.
+The students then bring the fish to the river and release them.
+Our “River Rat Program” provides students with hands-on knowledge about river ecology.

-Today we have a new home called the “Friends of the Blackstone Environmental Center” along the Blackstone River in Manville.
-We now have the tools to teach and show the community how important the Blackstone River watershed is to our everyday life and why we need to love and protect it for our own wellbeing and our quality of life.
+Today we have the “Friends of the Blackstone Environmental Center” also known as Sycamore Landing located along the Blackstone River in Manville.
+With our Center, we have the tools to teach and show the community how important the Blackstone River watershed is to our everyday life and why we need to love and protect it for our own wellbeing and our quality of life.